EVE-Tools/element43/docs_src/gettingstarted.rst

 Models
 """"""
 Element43 is all about data.
 It's no wonder that the models play a very important role in the project.
-Lickily we already have done most of the work for you, like mapping CCPs entire static data dump to the appropiate models or collecting all kinds of market data.
+Luckily we already have done most of the work for you, like mapping CCPs entire static data dump to the appropiate models or collecting all kinds of market data.
 This allows you to conveniently access all this data via Django's ORM so you can do stuff like this:

 .. highlight:: python